denilsonsa/lyne-solver/README.md

 Offline usage
 -------------

 This solver can be downloaded and used offline.
 However, running it from the local filesystem on Google Chrome will not work due to "same origin" security restrictions.
 [Read more about it][sameorigin], or follow [issue 47416][sameoriginissue].
+Firefox seems to be able to run it from the local filesystem without any issue.

 About LYNE
 ----------